bruce-wh-li/cloud-pathfinder/vuepress/src/Documentation/Pre-reading-material/000100_About_bcgov_cloud.md

     * We’ve onboarded to the GoC Cloud Brokerage
     * We have a service order with 1 Cloud Service Provider that includes an SEA
     * We are on a mission to collaborate with the GoC to use several CSPs
-    * We want to offer a consistent service experience across several clouds; our on-prem OpenShift container platform, AWS, GCP and others.
+    * We want to offer a consistent service experience across several clouds; our on-prem OpenShift container platform, AWS and others.
     * Our clients are all Ministries in BC Government

 * Customer Focus